How is LeadAbroad responding to COVID-19?

 Which organizations, experts and data sets does LeadAbroad use to make its final decisions?

 We’ve been closely following the pandemic, both at home and abroad, since early last year.
-We expect that in the short-term, it will continue to be a challenge with rising cases, especially here in the United States.
-However, as we look to summer 2021, we are optimistic that all programs will be able to operate.
-Many factors indicate a summer environment where student travel is once again viable.
+We have generally seen decreasing cases and hospitalizations worldwide beginning in January 2021.
+As we look to the summer of 2021, we are optimistic that all programs (with the exception of Greece programs departing in May) will be able to operate.
 We will continue monitoring expert resources and official guidelines including the Centers for Disease Control and Prevention (CDC), Overseas Security Advisory Council (OSAC), U.S. Department of State and World Health Organization (WHO).

 To specifically account for the evolving risk landscape due to COVID-19, we are incorporating and elevating independent data sets (European Centre for Disease Prevention and Control, Institute for Health Metrics and Evaluation, etc.), metrics (including prevalence of the virus, infection rates, transmission types, slope of new daily cases, health infrastructure ratings, etc.) and more expert sources (Johns Hopkins, Our World in Data, Worldometer, CIEE HRI, etc.) to gain a comprehensive view of the risks associated with COVID-19.